Update: this Alside Sheffield window review has been updated in 2022.

 Disclaimer: We recently started offering Alside windows (almost) nationwide for you to install yourself or with professional installation by the manufacturer.
 We do it all with no in-home salespeople.
 Details here.

 In comparison to the newest window in the Alside line, the Alside Mezzo window (which we reviewed recently), the Sheffield doesn’t compare very well except in a few specific situations.
-For example, the Alside Sheffield window is available with triple pane glass while the Mezzo window is not.
+For example, the Alside Sheffield window is available with triple pane glass while the Mezzo window was not when initially launched.
+The Mezzo window now has this feature available so that leaves one less reason to buy the Sheffield model.
 Obviously this only matter to you if you’re a triple pane kind of person.

 The biggest drawback in my mind is that the Alside Sheffield window uses a much thicker frame which reduces the glass area considerably.
 If you’re looking at samples in person take a look at the thick frame, especially the sill, and decide if that’s what you want in your home.

 The Alside Sheffield and the Alside Ultramaxx share the same frame and ALMOST all of the same parts.
 There are only 2 two differences between these 2 products.
 One is the type of sill.
 The Sheffield uses a sloped sill that allows water to run off and the Ultramaxx uses a pocket sill that drains water out through weep holes in the frame.
 There are advantages and disadvantages to both systems.

 The second difference between the Sheffield vs the Ultramaxx is the lift rail on the sash.
 The Sheffield has a lift rail at the very top and at the very bottom.
 The Ultramaxx adds another in the middle of the window.
 Having trouble visualizing what I’m saying in this section?
 Don’t sweat it, these two windows are essentially the exact same product with different names.